Osculations

 The text of EPOCH incorporates a large number of allusions to books, poems, songs, academic papers, paintings, films, and other works.
 These are not merely passing linguistic echoes; in most cases they connect with the point made or the topic addressed.
 As a whole they are also an important thematic element of the book, and are called “osculations,” as explained below.

 So as not to distract from reading, sources for the osculations are provided in the book as text-referenced end notes.
-That configuration is not ideal for those who wish to combine reading with exploring the references, so online versions are offered later on this page as a service to readers.
-These include both a phone-friendly PDF file as well as a web format that (where available) links to online versions of the original sources.
+That configuration is not ideal for those who wish to combine reading with exploring the references, so a phone-friendly PDF version is available as a service to readers.

 A diagram of a geometric osculation; curve C not only touches the circle at point P but also matches its curvature.